-Studying linguistics and literature in the stimulating multicultural and multilingual environment of Brussels gives you the opportunity to discover the vast array of possibilities the city has to offer.
-Our international master's degree in Linguistics and Literary Studies is designed to prepare you for the globalised labour market where multilingualism, world citizenship and international expertise are becoming increasingly important.
+Studying linguistics and literature in the multicultural and multilingual environment of Brussels gives you the opportunity to discover the vast array of possibilities the city has to offer.
+Our international English-taught master's degree in Linguistics and Literary Studies is designed to prepare you for the globalised labour market where multilingualism and international expertise are becoming increasingly important.

 Multilingual Master in Linguistics and Literary Studies

 Have you completed a bachelor’s programme in a related field, and are you eager to take that knowledge to the next level?
-Expand your expertise during our one-year Master of Arts programme (60 ECTS) in which you can choose to study one of our six specialised profiles, and in one language or two languages.
+Expand your expertise during our one-year Master of Arts programme (60 ECTS) in which you can choose to study one of our six profiles (study tracks), and in one language or two languages.